 The primary focus of selected preservation equipment is placed on reportable Class VII major end items.
 In an effort to reduce maintenance backlog and improve equipment readiness, it is recommended for all command-level units to induct 20% to 25% of equipment into controlled humidity preservation programs.
-Different CPC tools may be recommended based on geographical location and environmental factors (see para 1-7 for CPC tool options).
+Different CPC tools may be recommended based on geographical location and environmental factors (see para 1-7 for CPC tool options.)

 - a.
-CHP equipment criteria of support. - (1) Equipment criteria. - (a) Equipment Readiness Code (ERC) Pacing Items (e.g., M1A1 Abrams Tank, HIMARS, Radar, Avengers, etc.) are the primary items eligible followed by low density ERC A reportable items and high valued electronics equipment systems. - (b) Not all equipment requires CHP due to equipment can be equally protected with increased field level maintenance and OPTEMPO funding (e.g., washing, painting, corrosion inhibitor sprays, etc.) and housed in non-CHP warehouse type facilities. - (c) Equipment for CHP preservation must be approved by the ARNG-LGM CPC Program Manager. - (2) Corrosion criteria. - (a) The Weather Data produced by Army National Guard Installations Division (ARNG-ILI) will be the primary source of corrosion criteria data used in the ARNG-ILS staffing process.
-Appendix A provides the website (see Army National Guard Logistics Library) to view the most recent Weather Data IAW the following focused areas: - (1) Acid Rain. - (2) Sulfur Dioxide. - (3) Chloride Ion. - (4) Relative Humidity (RH).
-The annual means of relative humidity will be measured based on the following categories: - (a) Category 1 reflects humidity of 70% and higher - (b) Category 2 reflects humidity 69% and below - (5) Coastal Proximity.
-Measures the area within 10 miles of the ocean coast. - b.
-The Weather Data also provides temperatures and annual snowfall as other considerations in staffing CHP Program support requests.
+Eligibility for CHP. - (1) Equipment criteria. - (a) Equipment Readiness Code (ERC) Pacing Items (ERC-P), are the primary eligible items (e.g., M1A1 Abrams Tank, HIMARS, Radar, Avengers, M109, etc.). - (b) Low density ERC-A reportable items and high valued electronics equipment systems. - (c) Equipment for CHP preservation must be approved by the ARNG G-44(M) CPC Program 'Manager. - (2) Corrosion criteria. - (a) The Weather Data produced by ARNG Installation & Environment Directorate (ARNG-IER) will be the primary source of corrosion criteria data used in the ARNG-IER staffing process IAW the following focused areas: - 1.
+Acid Rain. - 2.
+Chloride Ion. - 3.
+Relative Humidity (RH).
+The annual means of relative humidity will be measured based on the following categories: - (a) Category 1 reflects humidity of 70% and higher - (b) Category 2 reflects humidity 69% and below - 4.
+Coastal Proximity.
+Measures the area within 10 miles of the ocean coast. - 5.
+Sulfur Dioxide. - (b) Temperatures and annual snowfall as other considerations in staffing CHP Program support requests. - b.
+Not all equipment requires CHP, as equipment can be equally protected with increased field level maintenance consisting of washing, painting, corrosion inhibitor sprays, etc., and housed in non-CHP warehouse type facilities.